Why Drink Herbal Teas?

 “In the nectar, there is an answer.” ~ Regina Spektor

-In addition to the nutritional benefits, herbal teas are an easy way to build a daily practice of self-care.
-Making a cup of tea for yourself or a loved one is a universal signal of care.
-And what’s more relaxing than blowing the steam off a freshly-brewed cup of tea?
+In addition to nutritional benefits, herbal teas are an easy way to practice self-care.
+Making a cup of tea for yourself or a loved one is a universal signal of love.
+What’s more relaxing than blowing steam off of freshly-brewed tea?

 The trouble with store-bought teas

-Even high-end herbal teas come with certain downsides.
-Unless you are buying tea labeled “organic,” you risk drinking pesticides and other chemical desiccants along with your tea.
-Store-bought teas have a long shelf-life, so the herbs may be several years old when you buy them.
-Highly-processed herbs will lack the nutritional density of those more recently-dried and minimally-processed, since the finer the herbs are crushed, the more rapidly they begin losing potency.
+Because store-bought teas have a long shelf-life, the herbs are likely several years old when you buy them.
+Moreover, highly-processed herbs lack the nutritional density of those that are recently-dried and minimally-processed.
+The finer the herbs are crushed, the more rapidly they begin losing potency.

-If you check the ingredients in your teas, you may notice terms like “natural flavors.”
-While this gives the impression they come only from nature, in fact, this is not the case.
-“Natural flavors” are chemically-derived flavoring agents food manufacturers add to their products.
+Check the ingredients in your teas, and you may notice terms like “natural flavors.”
+While we assume these are purely natural, in fact, “natural flavors” are chemically-derived agents.
 While the original material must be derived from plants or animals, these undergo significant chemical processing that requires the addition of chemical additives.

 The difference with Katy’s Teas

-While you certainly can place the herbs in a tea bag, tea ball, or other herbal infuser, you can also just brew them in a pot of water and strain after you’ve steeped to your taste.
+While you certainly can place the herbs in a tea bag, tea ball, or other herbal infuser, you can also just brew them in a pot of water and strain after you’ve steeped.
 According to herbalist Heidi Villegas, giving the herbs the space to bloom will yield an infusion with the greatest potency of nutritional compounds.
 However you steep, be sure to cover your cup or pot to keep volatile oils from escaping with the steam.